iizukanao/picam/README.md

     $ cd picam
     $ ./stream.bin

 Make sure that [node-rtsp-rtmp-server](https://github.com/iizukanao/node-rtsp-rtmp-server) is running before starting stream.bin.
+Alternatively you can [use nginx-rtmp-module](#using-picam-in-combination-with-nginx-rtmp-module), or [use HTTP Live Streaming only](#using-http-live-streaming-only).

 ### Recording